 As an international business center in Southeast Asia, Hong Kong is known as a city with a large expat population.
 According to research, the majority of expatriates who are living in Hong Kong mainly come from the United States, Britain, and Australia.

 Hong Kong is a large city, and as with any metropolis of this size, crime is more prevelent.
 However, in our opinion, we would consider it a very safe city.
 As a traveler there, I have never felt unsafe.
 The city has an excellent police force and is a great place to live for an expat family.
 You should be careful to avoid doing a foreign exchange on the street and also be aware that some goods offered to you may be fake.
 You should keep your ID on you at all times just in case you are asked for it by local authorities.

 Hong Kong – A Great City of Business

 Without a doubt, Hong Kong is a great city to become an expatriate.
 This bustling city is home to hundreds of corporate and branch offices of large global companies that are operating in Asia and around the world.
 An expat career in Hong Kong should be a highlight of any resume and should also allow you to move forward in your company.
 It is one of the most business-friendly cities in the world, and government red tape is at a minimum.
-If you are an expat searching or a great place to work or a business wanting to explore opportunities in Asia, Hong Kong should be your first stop.
+If you are an expat searching or a great place to work or a business wanting to explore opportunities in Asia, we hope that these 6 reasons to become an expatriate in Hong Kong has convinced you for it to be your first stop.